Elma Postma: Career

-She made her film debut in 2011 as Sister Suzaan in the film Superhelde.
-Her presenting debut was on the kykNET breakfast TV program 'Ontbytsake'.
-She followed this up by presenting the first three seasons of the reality show 'Boer Soek 'n Vrou'.
-She's starred in several theatre productions at art festivals, including Heart Sins in 2004 directed by Henry Mylne, Haaks in 2005, Monsters in 2006 directed by Pierre van Pletzen and Hell on Heaven and Earth directed by Vicky Davis.
-In 2014, she joined the radio broadcast of Die Nag van Legio.

 Lion accident

-On 18 February 2006, she was bitten by a lion her family visits a lion farm near Klerksdorp.
-She moved closer to tame lions through the fence when her ring got caught in one of the lion’s claws.
-When she attempted to dislodge the ring from the claw, tamed lion distressed and bit her hand.
-Her fingers were damaged largely where doctors however managed to repair the damaged fingers.
+On 18 February 2006, Elma was bitten by a lion while on a family visit to a lion farm near Klerksdorp.
+After she moved closer to tame lions through the fence when her ring got caught in one of the lion’s claws.
+When she attempted to dislodge the ring from the claw, the tamed lion became distressed and bit her hand.
+While her fingers were severely damaged, doctors managed to repair the damaged fingers.